 Day 2 in my lovely hospital stay, I was informed of definite surgery, and insurance would not pay for me to travel to STL for a surgery that our hospital could perform.
 This would consist of a total throat dissection.
 Thank GOD that the ENT surgeon that would perform this surgery stated that the hospital would not be able to support the aftercare required for this type of surgery and then referred me to SLU for immediate surgery.

 I report to the head of oncology at SLU this same evening.
 He looks at my neck and says this surgery would have been a blood bath.
-Take motrin for the swelling and go home.
+Take Motrin for the swelling and go home.

-Still no answers- still sick and a then the cherry on the cake, is a notice from my insurance carrier that my recent hospital admission is not covered.
+Still, no answers- still sick and a then the cherry on the cake, is a notice from my insurance carrier that my recent hospital admission is not covered.

 Now what?
 No one knows unless you are the face of Hashimotos.
 No one understands.
 No Dr. No family.
 Endocrinologist??
 Nope.
 The ones I’ve encountered do not even get it either.
 No handbooks.
 No instructions.
 No hand-out that says “Oh you are diagnosed with Hashimotos- here is a list of things you should suspect.”
 Nothing.
 No support.
 No answers.
-Just judgement.
+Just judgment.
 When will the cycle end?

 I thank you for letting me vent through this story.
 The frustration is real, the struggle is real and the pain is real.

 Questions or anything to add about your thyroid?
 We want your thoughts in the comments section–Please!
 Or, on our Facebook Group, Hashi & Graves Thyroid Nation RADIO Talk Show.